pavelivanov376/University/README.md

-# MyCProjects
 University and free time projects:

-1. CreateAndTakeExams is a console app which allows you to create your own tests and then take them or the one that is selected by defalut.
+1. CreateAndTakeExams - Console app which allows you to create your own tests and then take them and be graded by auto-grading system.
-A auto-grading system is also implemented.

-2. MorseCodeTranslator is a console app which helps you translete english sentence to morse code.
+2. MorseCodeTranslator - Console app that translates english sentence to morse code.

 3. SimplePaint - Drawing app, using win32 api.